 If They Offer Complementary Products and Services, Banner Ads Are A Good Cross-Promotional Tool.

+Insider Tips for Using Banner Ad Services:

 Make Sure Your Banner Ad Designer Includes Your Logo As Part Of The Banner Image And That It's Clearly Visible.
 This Will Help Customers Become Familiar With Your Brand And Recognize Your Business The Next Time They See It.